Travel guide

 When should I activate the eSIM for Europe?

 You can install it on your phone before leaving home.
-Most PuraSim eSIMs for Europe can be set up days in advance and activated automatically upon arrival at your destination, or manually whenever you want to start using them.
+Most PuraSim eSIMs for Europe can be set up days in advance and activated automatically upon arrival at your destination, or manually whenever you want to start using it.

 Is my phone compatible with the eSIM for Europe?

-Most smartphones manufactured since 2018-2019 are compatible: iPhone XS and later, Samsung Galaxy S20 and later, Google Pixel 3 and later, and many more.
+Most smartphones manufactured since 2018-2019 are compatible: iPhone XS onwards, Samsung Galaxy S20 onwards, Google Pixel 3 onwards, and many more.
 Check in Settings → General → About that your device lists 'eSIM' among its options.

 Can I keep my usual phone number while using the eSIM in Europe?

 Yes.
 The eSIM works in a separate slot from your physical SIM.
 You can configure your local SIM for calls and the PuraSim eSIM for data.
-You will still receive calls and SMS on your usual number.
+You will continue to receive calls and SMS on your usual number.

 What happens if I run out of data in Europe?

-You won't suddenly lose coverage.
-You can purchase a data top-up directly from the PuraSim app or customer panel.
-The top-up is applied in minutes, and you don't need to change plans or buy a new eSIM.
+You don't suddenly lose coverage.
+You can buy a data top-up directly from the PuraSim app or customer panel.
+The top-up is applied within minutes and you don't need to change plans or buy a new eSIM.

 Does the PuraSim eSIM work all over Europe?

-Ready to get connected in Europe?
+Ready to connect in Europe?

 Activate your eSIM before you leave and arrive connected from the very first moment.

-See eSIM plans →
+View eSIM plans →

 Marc González Sáez